Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

         -------
         update_status: Dict[str, Any]
-            Status per target (depending on the targets of entity and the ones set in the request), e.g., response will only contain {"NEL: "DELETE"}, if NEL is the only target in the request.
+            Status per target (depending on the targets of entity and the ones set in the request), e.g., response will only contain {"NEL": "DELETE"}, if NEL is the only target in the request.

         Raises
         ------